boostorg/cmake/developer.md

 libraries in this manner is available at [github.com/pdimov/boost_cmake_demo](https://github.com/pdimov/boost_cmake_demo).

+Note that `BOOST_SUPERPROJECT_VERSION` is not set in this scenario, but all of the recommendations in the preceding sections still apply.
+Be sure to not degrade the experience of the users choosing to embed Boost libraries in this manner because your logic relies on checking `BOOST_SUPERPROJECT_VERSION`.

 ### Sole Boost Library as Subproject

+Some Boost developers wish to support a scenario in which their library is included via `add_subdirectory` into the user project, but other Boost libraries are not.
+To obtain access to their Boost dependencies, they rely on `find_package(Boost`.

+This rarely makes sense.
+Since the library is a Boost library, if `find_package(Boost)` works for it, it will also work for the user, which will make that library available (it being part of Boost.)
+There is no need to incorporate it individually.

+The cases where this does make sense generally deal with a new library that is not yet accepted into Boost, has not yet appeared in a Boost release, or is sufficiently new that the typical `find_package(Boost)` finds a Boost release that does not contain it.

+These conditions only apply in the short term, and supporting this use case is not recommended, because in the long term it's both a maintenance burden and a source of problems.
+(When `find_package(Boost)` does find a Boost release containing the library, it will rarely be the same version, which can easily lead to the user project containing two versions of the library, with the associated ODR violations which would at best manifest as link errors.)

+If you insist on supporting this scenario, please make sure to not compromise the user experience in the previous two cases.

 ### "Standalone" Installation

+Installing an individual Boost library, without the rest of Boost, is an even worse idea.
+It can easily lead to a broken Boost, and there's not much to be gained even if it "works".
+Don't do it.
+If you do, please don't use the same package name (`boost_libname`) or target names (`boost_libname`, `Boost::libname`) as the legitimate Boost installation; if possible, also do not use the `boost` namespace, to avoid link errors or ODR violations when the "standalone" library and the legitimate Boost library end up in the same binary (this happens more often than you might think.)

 ### "Standalone" Development and Testing
     - Creating IDE Projects